tBuLi/kingdon/docs/backends/torch.rst

 The backend also sets a :func:`~kingdon.torch_backend.values_asarray` that keeps the coefficients of a multivector in a single tensor.
-You can overwrite that by passing your own :code:`values_asarray`, but the one that ships with :code:`kingdon` was designed to be compatible with :func:`torch.compile` so it is probably the right choice.
+You can overwrite that by passing your own :code:`values_asarray`, but the one that ships with :code:`kingdon` was designed to be compatible with :code:`torch.compile` so it is probably the right choice.

 Why it works